Product: Rodan and Fields

 To get to the top of an MLM pyramid requires high-energy selling, public speaking and the unique ability to sell and recruit.
 This is NOT most people, and that’s why most people don’t succeed at MLM’s.

-If your goal is to sell a few products to pay for your own purchases, or even to make a little part-time money, they are a good choice.
+If your goal is to sell a few products to pay for your own purchases, or even to make a little part-time money, they are also a good choice.

 If you found this article useful, or think it might be helpful for others… Please share. 😀